TCZIB/QA_Project_1/README.md

 https://trello.com/b/FogfXGWJ/zmr

 I will be using trello to ensure there are a clear list of goals, I can track when I have met these goals and how confident i will be in meeting them for the set deadline.
+I will also be tracking user stories throught the project to make sure what I am delviering is suitable for myself and the end user.

+## Changes as project has progressed